 Next steps and further information

 - Advice: Once you have a draft copy of your covering letter, we recommend you come in to see one of our career consultants who will look through your letter and make suggestions for improvement.
-See the availability and reserve an appointment online.
+See the career centre appointment availability and reserve an appointment online.

 - Workshops: Our regular workshop programme covers a wide range of job-seeking and careers-related topics including CVs and covering letters.